EAST 30 SENSORS

 PATRICK received his degree in Management Information Systems.
 He has managed IT, Accounting, Inventory and prototyping in the machinery manufacturing industry.

 KAHLIN has multiple years experience working in the METER Group R&D lab.
-He develops and designs new sensors and test them in the lab and field - in his spare time he is a student at Utah State and works in the Bugbee lab.
+He develops and designs new sensors and test them in the lab and field - in his spare time he is working on a Masters Degree in Horticulture at University of Georgia

 JENNABEE has multiple years experience in the METER Group R&D lab and has focused on new sensors and methods of measuring thermal properties.
-She currently spends most of her time studying and snowboarding at USU in Logan, UT.
+She currently spends most of her time studying and snowboarding.

 CECILY earned a degree in accounting from BYU.
 She has worked for East 30 since completing her degree, and generally does her best to keep everyone on track.

 ERICH has his work experience in lab work as well as in general construction.
-He enjoys design and his current life focus is on beginning college, intending to major in Industrial Design.
+He enjoys design and his current life focus is on beginning college, intending to major in Mechanical Engineering.
 Within East 30 Sensors, Erich works in R&D.

 ADAM is a High School Student who works part time as an assembler.
 His favorite pass time while working is listening to audiobooks.
 In his free time, he enjoys swimming, triathlon, and searching for the elusive Idaho Star garnets.